Jonn Ord KFK Bio

 indoor soccer and skiing.
 Jonn is interested in permaculture and

-rainwater barrel collection system.
-A description of this
+barrel collection system.
+A description of this system was

 Garden magazine and demonstrated at the Living

 Home exhibit at the Toronto Home Show, in 2003.
-Recently he has
+He later added a

-to the water system.
-Having reluctantly given up the idea of
+water system.
+Having reluctantly given up the idea of owning his

-owning his own airplane, he has decided to go back to the fun of
+own airplane, he has decided to go back to the fun of flying

-flying models.
-He recently received his model wings and has a 4' model P51 Mustang.
+models.
+He received his model wings and has a 4' model P51 Mustang.

 Jonn is particularly interested in the subject of personal growth